csci344/spring2023/pages/_assignments/tutorial08.md

 </html>
 ```

-#### 3. src/index.js "kicks off" your web app
+#### 3. src/index.js
-Open `src/index.js` and take a look at it.
+`src/index.js` "kicks off" your web app.
+Ope it and take a look at it.
 Note that the `renderApp()` function is invoked at the bottom.
 The function first authenticates to the <a href="https://photo-app-secured.herokuapp.com/" target="_blank">https://photo-app-secured.herokuapp.com/</a> server with the `webdev/password` (you should switch this to your username and password).
-Then, it passes the authentication token as an argument to the `<App />` component, which is inserted within the `#root` DOM element.
+Then, it passes the authentication token as an argument to the `<App />` component.
+This component is then added to the DOM (located in the `public/index.html` file) within `#root` DOM element.

 ```jsx
 import React from 'react';